revaturelabs/interviewquestions/Python/Python_Basics/python-basics.md

 <details><summary> <b>Explanation</b> </summary>

-> In the first print statement, logical "and" operator is used, which checks if both operand values are non- zero and it will return the value of operand mentioned in the last i.e 'b=5'.
-In the second print statement, bitwise operator '&' is used, which converts the operand values to binary[ in terms of 0 and 1] and compares and returns 1 if both the bits are 1 otherwise, it returns 0.
-So, a=9 in binary is 1001 and b=5 in binary is 0101.
-Therefore after comparing both operand values bit by bit, we get final result as 0001 in binary which is equal to 1 in decimal format.
+> In the first print statement, logical `and` operator is used, which checks if both operand values are non- zero and it will return the value of operand mentioned in the last i.e `b=5`.
+In the second print statement, bitwise operator `&` is used, which converts the operand values to binary[ in terms of 0 and 1] and compares and returns 1 if both the bits are 1 otherwise, it returns 0.
+So, `a=9` in binary is `1001` and `b=5` in binary is `0101`.
+Therefore after comparing both operand values bit by bit, we get final result as `0001` in binary which is equal to `1` in decimal format.
 Hence, the output (b).

   </details>
   </details>